janvanhelvoort/qvision-poll-it/Documentation/developers-guide.md

 ### Introduction

-**Qvision Poll-it** is an backoffice extension for umbraco, its at the functionality to umbraco for create, edit en delete polls inside a custom section.
-The polls can be picked inside the content with af custom propery editor wich is included.
+**Qvision Poll-it** is a backoffice extension for umbraco, it adds the functionality to umbraco to create, edit en delete polls inside a custom section.
+The polls can be selected using a content picker inside the content with a custom propery editor wich is included.

-The poll can be acced eather way strongly typed with a custom property value converter or with the service.
+The poll can be requested strongly typed with a custom property value converter or using the service.

-With the service, a vote can registered to the poll, therefore you need the `question id` and `answer id`.
+With the service, a vote can be registered to the poll, therefore you need the `question id` and `answer id`.

 ---